 Friends, of course, represent a proxy family, but pets are the primary familial extension that RV and accessory retailers are learning to serve.
 Emphasizing the pet-friendliness of an RV has the potential of attracting a broad subset of vacationers navigating recreational living options, such as hotels and resorts, that by and large do not welcome pets.

 6. Global warming

 Global warming is wreaking havoc on much of the world, and the RV industry is experiencing similar woes that include a greater need for up-to-date travel information for up to 10 days in advance.
 For instance, seasonal flash flooding is becoming more prevalent at certain destinations, and RV travelers are specifically at risk.

 Additionally, the fluctuations in temperature accompanying global warming make staying warm in the winter and comfortably cool in the summer a challenge.
 For instance, when temperatures drop to sub-zero levels, travelers must rely on high-quality insulation and heating accessories capable of seeing them through flash-freezes.
 Additionally, summer heat zones are becoming geographically broader, and the peak temperatures are remaining peaked for longer periods of time.
 Consequently, air conditioning is becoming a critical feature for all RVs, and the ability to affordably run electricity at parking stations, state parks, and RV camps is a growing concern.

 A change in the market and a more economical way to heat and cool living or recreational space has contributed to a desire for smaller recreational vehicles.
 Smaller recreational vehicles are, of course, cheaper to tend to and enjoy, but they also add to an increasingly environmentally aware zeitgeist.
 This attitude for smaller, more environmentally responsible vehicles leaves more money to be spent on accessories, experiences, and food.
 Additionally, this trend is partly due to an increased number of people on a fixed income who still want to enjoy luxurious living quarters or vacation sleeping arrangements.

-Learn more about what each vehicle offers by reading this great choosing the best RV Guide
+Learn more about what each vehicle offers by reading our choosing the best RV Guide.

 8. Increased competition